dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-6.0.md

 The [`<foreignObject>` element](https://developer.mozilla.org/docs/Web/SVG/Element/foreignObject) element is supported to display arbitrary HTML within an SVG.
 For more information, see <xref:blazor/components/index?view=aspnetcore-6.0#scalable-vector-graphics-svg-images>.

-### Blazor Server support for byte-array transfer in JS Interop
+### Blazor Server support for byte array transfer in JS Interop

 Blazor supports optimized byte array JS interop that avoids encoding and decoding byte arrays into Base64.
 For more information, see the following resources: